Estimated reading time: 15 minutes

 The biggest and worst of all the savings methods for us is our monthly budget.

 How do we know?
-Well, we used to calculate our expenses in our heads and by estimating.
+We used to calculate our expenses in our heads and by estimating.

 3. Second-Hand Shopping